© Crown copyright 2021

 - descendants from purebred breeding animals of a different breed

-- any animal which meets the characteristics of the new breed
+- any animal that meets the characteristics of the new breed

 - any animal that meets the minimum performance requirements of the breeding programme

-- set a period to establish the new breeding book - the period set must take account of the generation interval of the species or the breed
+- set a period to establish or re-establish the new breeding book - the period set must take account of the generation interval of the species or the breed

-- refer to any existing breeding book the purebred breeding animals, or their parents were entered in, for the first time after birth, and include the original registration numbers
+- refer to any breeding book the purebred breeding animals or their parents were entered in and include the original registration numbers

-- identify animals considered to be the breed’s foundation stock
+- identify animals considered to be the breed’s foundation or reconstruction stock

 Once your establishment period of the new breeding book ends, your breed society will be subject to an official audit.

-New breeds will be indicated on the public list of breed societies.
+New and reconstructed breeds will be shown on the public list of breed societies.

-Where a breed’s in serious danger of disappearing, or has already disappeared, Defra may authorise you to use other animals in your breeding programme.
+Where a breed is in serious danger of disappearing, or has already disappeared, Defra may authorise you to use other animals in your breeding programme.

 These animals may be: